Metop-A/B/C GOME-2 AAI product#

 You can use afmhot_r as color map, ccrs.PlateCarree() as projection and by applying dt.strftime('%Y-%m-%d').data to the time coordinate variable, you can add the valid time step to the title of the plot.

-The resulting plot shows elevated AAI levels over Spain on 21 February 2021.
+The resulting plot shows elevated AAI levels over Spain and wester Mediterranean on 7 April 2024.

 longitude=aai_combined.longitude,